wzel/GNSS_Compare/docs/user_manual/implemented_algorithms.rst

 Nevertheless is useful to have such an estimator as its behavior can be studied in real-time/post-processing in comparison with an EKF.
 And all this thanks to *GNSS Compare*!

-Altough the pseudorange measurement model was presented in the EKF description we will do it one more time just for the sake of completion.
+Although the pseudorange measurement model was presented in the EKF description we will do it one more time just for the sake of completion.

 Pseudorange measurement model